pascal754/bezier-clipping/README.md

 ## Find intersection points between two B-spline curves

-- Find intersection between one of (point, line, or curve) and one of (point, line, or curve)
+- Find intersection between one of (point, line, or curve) and one of (point, line, or curve).
-- Each iteration info saved in node_info.log file
+- Each iteration info is saved in node_info.log file.
-- Verbose info optionally saved in calc.log file
+- Verbose info optionally can be saved in calc.log file.
-- m = n + p + 1 should be satisfied for a curve
+- A curve should satisfy m = n + p + 1.
 (m: knot vector [u_0, u_m], n: control points [P_0, P_n], p: degree of a curve)
+- Overlapping can be found by adjusting a level of accuracy resulting in a lot of binary subdivisions.

 ## How to use